Landslide Susceptibility Modeling by Interpretable Neural Network

 The SNN is represented mathematically by the function (Eq.~\ref{eq:1}):

 It contains only two hidden layers of neurons with radial basis activation functions in the first layer and linear activation functions in the second layer.
-The choice of radial basis activation functions allows the user to minimize the number of neurons in the model, which is critically important for maximizing the efficiency of our method.
-Each input $\chi_j$ is exclusively connected to a group of neurons to form an independent function $S_{j} = \sum_{k} w_{j,k} e^{-(a_{j,k} \chi_{j}+b_{j,k})^{2} }+c_{j}$ and the SNN output $\mbox{$S_t$} =\sum_{j}S_{j}$ is the sum of all independent functions, where $j$ = 1 : number of features ($m$), $k$ = 1 : $v$, the number of neurons per feature, and $\chi_j$ is the $j\textsuperscript{th}$ composite feature.
-In addition to determining the features and interdependencies between features that contribute to the outcome, the SNN architecture enables the quantification of the exact contribution of each feature and feature interdependency to the outcome.
+The choice of radial basis activation functions allows the user to minimize the number of neurons in the model, maximizing the efficiency of our method.
+Each input $\chi_j$ is exclusively connected to a group of neurons to form an independent function $S_{j} = \sum_{k} w_{j,k} e^{-(a_{j,k} \chi_{j}+b_{j,k})^{2} }+c_{j}$ and the SNN output $\mbox{$S_t$} =\sum_{j}S_{j}$ is the sum of all independent functions, where $j$ = 1 : number of features ($M$), $k$ = 1 : number of neurons per feature ($v$), and $\chi_j$ is the $j\textsuperscript{th}$ composite feature.
+In addition to determining the features and interdependencies between features that contribute to the outcome, the SNN architecture enables the quantification of their exact contributions to the output.

-Using second-order optimization in lieu of the commonly used gradient based first-order optimization is a key factor in minimizing model complexity and maximizing accuracy in our method.
-Second-order optimization is more robust with respect to hyperparameter tuning, and offers better accuracy, convergence speed, and efficiency~\cite{khaled_r1,khaled_r2,khaled_r3,khaled_r4,khaled_r5,khaled_r6,khaled_r7}.
-However, second-order optimization is not commonly used due to the high computational and memory storage costs involved.
-In previous studies, we have tackled this problem by developing the multistage trained (MST) DNN~\cite{khaled_r8,khaled_r9,khaled_r10}.
-MST is a special type of deep net consisting of smaller subunits that are trained in hierarchical fashion using second order optimizers.
-MSTs employ a hierarchical structure of multilayer perceptrons, each trained in successive stages, enabling a better solution to be obtained, requiring only modest compute resources~\cite{khaled_r8,khaled_r9,khaled_r10}.

-In this work, a second-order MST DNN~\cite{khaled_r8,khaled_r9,khaled_r10} is used as the teacher model of the SNN.
-Two stages of knowledge distillation implemented in a step-wise manner are used to further facilitate the optimization of the highly constrained SNN architecture in a way that maximizes accuracy while minimizing the number of neurons for optimal explainability.
-The robustness characteristic of second-order optimization is key to enabling the automation of our feature selection method, which involves training thousands of DNN models.
-This would not have been possible with first-order optimization due to the high sensitivity to hyperparameters and the manual effort involved in tuning.
-SNNs based on knowledge distillation and second-order optimization techniques aim to deliver an explainable neural network model without compromising accuracy (see details in Supporting Information).